Family history FAQ

 How can I obtain a birth, death or marriage certificate?

 Once you have the relevant index number, you can buy copies of certificates from the relevant registry in either hardcopy or electronic format.
-The State Library of Victoria does not hold copies of birth, marriage or death certificates.
+State Library Victoria does not hold copies of birth, marriage or death certificates.

 Unrestricted historical certificates are available in Victoria for births occurring 100 or more years ago, marriages occurring 60 or more years ago and deaths occurring 10 or more years ago.
 For other states, please check with the relevant registry.

-For a full list of available indexes and further information on how to obtain certificates, please see our online Key Victorian family history resources research guide.
+For a full list of available indexes and further information on how to obtain certificates, please see our Key Victorian family history resources research guide.

 Where can I find electoral rolls?

 The Victorian electoral rolls are available on microfiche in the Helen Macpherson Smith Trust Family History Reading Room for the years 1856/57, 1899 and 1903–2008 (not published every year).
 The Australian Electoral Commission stopped releasing electoral rolls on microfiche in 2008.